What are the National Primate Research Centers (NPRCs)?

 Without access to nonhuman primates in research, medical progress would be drastically slowed and, in some cases, stopped.
 A delay in finding causes, preventions, treatments and cures could mean shorter and unhealthy lives, which is contrary to the NPRC vision of people across generations and the world living longer, healthier lives.

-Who takes care of the monkeys?
+Who takes care of animals at the NPRCs?

 What do the monkeys eat?